So why do we need a volatile keyword

 then let's assume that another Thread from completely

-different Core calls tellMeStop
+different Core calls tellMeStop that will

 change